ctxis/lather/README.md

 ## Setup
 * `pip install https://github.com/ctxis/lather/archive/master.zip`

-and then add you can use this library like this:
+and then you can use this library like this:

 ```python
 ## models.py